Name: London Millennium Footbridge

 The bridge opening ceremony included a march on behalf of the Foundation “Save the Children”.
 Still, there was a problem: the participants of the march felt the bridge shifts literally beneath their feet.
 The Millenium Bridge that connects Tate Modern Museum to St. Paul’s Cathedral, was closed in less than three days after his inauguration in June 2000.
 The steel bridge designed especially for pedestrians had a small problem that became acute when it was crossed by so many people: the bridge began shaking disturbingly loud.
 Millennium Bridge was reopened in February 2002, after designers attached to the construction devices that relieved the vibrations of the steel and made them less noticeable.
 The bridge was closed again for a short period of time in January 2007 because authorities feared the storms of that winter might throw off the bridge the people who crossed it.

 If you decide to travel by taxi from Heathrow Airport to Millennium Bridge, EC4V 3PA, you can use the services of 247 Airport Transfer.
 The estimated duration of a taxi journey is 1 hour.
-A taxi transfer from Heathrow Airport to Millennium Bridge costs a minimum of 41 GBP for a Saloon car that can carry up to 4 passengers, 2 check in bags and 2 hand bags.
-You can get a 10% discount if you register on 247 Airport Transfer’s Website.
+A taxi transfer from Heathrow Airport to Millennium Bridge costs a minimum of 63 GBP for a Saloon car that can carry up to 4 passengers, 2 check-in bags and 2 handbags.
+You can get a 10% discount if you register at 247 Airport Transfer’s Website.

 Also, below you can check out what would be the estimated prices from the other airports in London to Millennium Bridge: